 'It should also be noted that ([O II] λ3727 + [O III] λλ4959, 5007)/Hb acts as a metallicity indicator.' - This is true, and references should be given - e.g. Pagel et al 1979; Mc Gaugh 1991; Kewley & Ellison 2008 for an overview, many more exists.

 '(Nagao, Maiolino and Marconi, 2006, Raiter et al. 2010).' – A surprising choice of references - this has been well known at least since McGaugh 1991 and while these two papers certainly are good, they are not particularly known for the R23 analysis.
+[REFERENCES ADDED]

 Page 38:

-'We find that nearly all the gas is ionized in the regions in which [C II] emits' - This is a consequence of how you set up your models and is not a reflection of the physical truth.
-In fact C II mostly emits in the PDR where a lot of elements are not significantly ionised.
-(I presume your sentence referred to H and He but you should make this clear).

 'Our predictions regarding the emission of fine structure lines are based on Hα emission, which is relatively flat across our grids' – I have absolutely no idea what you mean with this sentence, please clarify!
+[I’M NOT SURE EITHER SO I DELETED IT.]

 'Thus, we can only compare differences in the peak equivalent widths of [O I] 63 μm and [O III] 88 μm at constant phiH and nH values as indicators of differences in SFR.
 Otherwise, these differences should be interpreted as differences in emission based on the adopted Hand nH values.
 Observers should thus be cautious when using these fine-structure lines as indicators of SFR.' - Again, I have no idea what you are trying to say here, I can't even start to guess.
 Please clarify!
+[I DELETED THE BIT ABOUT [O I] BUT LEFT IN [O III] AND CLARIFIED.]

 Page 40: